$\epsilon$-Kernel Coresets for Stochastic Points: Applications

 The above argument can also be applied to the following variant of the spherical shell for stochastic points.
 We are given a set $\calP$ of stochastic points (under either existential or locational model).
 Our objective is to find the center point $c$ such that $\E[\obj(c)]=\E[\max_{v\in P} \| v-c \|^2-\min_{v\in P} \| v-c \|^2]$ is minimized.
 The problem is equivalent to minimizing the expected area of the enclosing annulus in $\R^2$.
 The objective can be represented as a polynomial of linearization dimension $k=d+1$.
-Proceeding as for the enclosing balls, we can show there is a set $S$ of $O(\frac{1}{\epsilon^{(k-1)/2}})$ deterministic polynomials such that $(1-\epsilon) \E[\obj(c)]\leq \extent_S(x) \leq \E[\obj(c)]$ for any $x\in \R^d$.
+Proceeding as for the enclosing balls, we can show there is a set $S$ of $O(\epsilon^{-(k-1)/2})$ deterministic polynomials such that $(1-\epsilon) \E[\obj(c)]\leq \extent_S(x) \leq \E[\obj(c)]$ for any $x\in \R^d$.
 We would like to make a few remarks here. \begin{enumerate} \item Let us take the minimum enclosing ball for example.
 If we examine the construction of set $S$, each polynomial $h\in S$ may {\em not} be of the form $h(x) = \|x\|^2 - 2\innerprod{x}{v} + \|v\|^2$, therefore does not translate back to a minimum enclosing ball problem over deterministic points. \item Another natural objective function for the minimum enclosing ball and the spherical shell problem would be the expected radius $\E[\max_{v\in P} \dist(v,c) ]$ and the expected shell width $\E[\max_{v\in P} \dist(v,c)-\min_{v\in P} \dist(v,c) ]$.
 However, due to the fractional powers (square roots) in the objectives, simply using an \expkernel\ does not work.
-This is unlike the deterministic setting. \footnote{ In particular, there is no stochastic analogue of Lemma 4.6 in \cite{agarwal2004approximating}. } We leave the problem of finding small coresets for the spherical shell problem as an interesting open problem. \footnote{ For the minimum enclosing ball problem with objective $\E[\max_{v\in P} \dist(v,c) ]$, Munteanu et al. \cite{enclosingball14} obtained a polynomial time $1+\epsilon$-approximation in $\R^d$ by reducing the problem to the $1$-median problem over a constant number of sampled points in a different metric space.
-It is not clear how to apply their method to other shape fitting problems. } However, under the $\beta$-assumption, we can use \exprkernel s to handle such fractional powers, as in the next subsection. \end{enumerate}
+This is unlike the deterministic setting. \footnote{ In particular, there is no stochastic analogue of Lemma 4.6 in \cite{agarwal2004approximating}. } We leave the problem of finding small coresets for the spherical shell problem as an interesting open problem.
+However, under the $\beta$-assumption, we can use \exprkernel s to handle such fractional powers, as in the next subsection. \end{enumerate}